michannstoner/static-comp/README.md

 #### Challenges

 I'd say something that is challenging for me still is responsive design and breakpoints.
 I designed for desktop first, which caused some issues when trying to downsize later on.
 In future projects, I want to attempt mobile first, and try to set more breakpoints for a more responsive experience.
+I wasn't quite able to get the page title 'Happy Plant' to scale the way I wanted, and I'd like to revisit that at a later point to correct it.